Mbed-TLS/mbedtls/BRANCHES.md

 Note that this guarantee only applies if you either use the default compile-time configuration (`mbedtls/mbedtls_config.h`) or the same modified compile-time configuration.
-Changing compile-time configuration options can result in an incompatible API or ABI, altough features will generally not affect independent features (for example, enabling or disabling a cryptographic algorithm does not break code that does not use that algorithm).
+Changing compile-time configuration options can result in an incompatible API or ABI, although features will generally not affect independent features (for example, enabling or disabling a cryptographic algorithm does not break code that does not use that algorithm).